 He tells me not to be afraid and that he will guard me.
-That's funny coming from him, considering the fact that I'm spending my time guarding him.
+That's funny coming from him, considering the fact that I'm spending my time protecting him.

 I'm having a hard time believing him.
-He has a concise memory, unlike my mind, who actually remembers everything.
+He has a selective memory, unlike my mind, which actually remembers everything.